fork-commit-merge/fork-commit-merge/README.md

 -   If your are solving Python related issues, you need to install [Python](#installing-python).
 -   If you are solving Ruby related issues, you need to install [Ruby](#installing-ruby).
 -   If you are solving PHP related issues, you need to install [PHP](#installing-php).
+-   If you are solving Go related issues, you need to install [Golang](#installing-golang).
 -   If you are solving SQL related issues, you need to install [sqlite3](#installing-sqlite3).
 -   If you are solving only HTML, CSS, JSON or Markdown related issues, you don't need to install anything else.